 - Enjoy an eco-boat swamp cruise of the lower Mobile-Tensaw Delta and see Bald Eagle, American Alligator, Osprey, cormorants, herons, Brown Pelican, and Nutria

 Welcome to Alabama!
 As our journey begins, you quickly realize why April is the perfect time to be on Dauphin Island.
-On the way down to the Dauphin Island, we make a quick stop for snacks and supplies, and perhaps pop in to Bayfront Park for Least Bittern, Common Yellowthroat, and Spotted Sandpiper.
-Once on Dauphin, we bird if there’s action, or check in and then go out.
+On the way down to the Dauphin Island, we may make a quick stop for snacks and supplies, and detour to a field full of Yellow Pitcher Plants.
+Once on Dauphin, we bird if there’s action, or check in first and then go out .
 In contrast to most birding, the afternoons are often the best on the island; the fastest fliers start to arrive off the Gulf at about 2:00 PM.
 From about 4:00 PM onward seems to be the busiest time, and depending on weather, the birds may touch and go, or stay until nightfall.

 Accommodations for the week at Gulf Breeze Motel or similar, Dauphin Island (D)